Aiven-Open/klaw-docs/docs/docs/Concepts/promotion.md

 Klaw allows users to control the creation of resources in their Kafka environment through the concept of promotion.

 - This adds an extra layer of security, avoiding the risk of manually duplicating entries across environments.
--   The requests are properly reviewed and verified by another pair of eyes, maintaining the sanity of the application.
+- The requests are corectly reviewed and verified by another pair of eyes, maintaining the sanity of the application.
 - Information is audited.
-Who is raising the request, when it has been created, and who approved it and when.
-Helps in identifying problems during unexpected behavior of the system.
+It is helpful to know who raised and approved the request and when it was created.
+This information can aid in identifying issues that arise during unexpected system behavior.
--   By maintaining a history of applied changes, easy to track back on the evolution of a configuration.
+- By maintaining a history of applied changes, it is easy to track back the evolution of a configuration.
 - Preloading requests with the advanced configuration of the lower environment to help ensure developers don't miss any important configuration.

 The resource owners administer the promotion of resources, and each team can promote a topic, schema, or connector from one environment to the next.